 Tools to do it with: use the Stripo editor to add merge tags in emails, and your ESP for advanced segmentation.

 At the Digital Summit 2018 in Chicago, all prominent speakers agreed on one thing — email marketing is the best channel for winning inactive customers back.

 In retention emails, you specify the customer’s name, the items of his or her last purchase/the service he or she recently used, etc. This is an integral part of personalization.

-Tool to do with: use Stripo for merge tags (calling customers by name, etc.), and your ESP for purchase history.
+Tools to do it with: use Stripo for merge tags (addressing customers by name, etc.), and your ESP for purchase history.

 When adding any text in your HTML email template, right above the template, you will see the Merge tags button.
 Click on it, then pick the ESP you are going to export the email to, then select what kind of personal information you need to add:

 - date of birth;